slackapi/slack-github-action/README.md

 ##### Sending values from the default GitHub event context

-In the example below, no payload input values are being provided so values from the GitHub [context][event-context] and [payload][event-payload] specific to the job are used:
+In the example below, the default GitHub event [context][event-context] and event [payload][event-payload] associated with the job that started the GitHub workflow are sent to the provided webhook URL:

 ```yaml
 - name: Send GitHub Action data to a Slack workflow